FTI Consulting Strengthens Business Transformation Capabilities in the Benelux Region with Addition of Senior Managing Director and Team of Three

-AMSTERDAM, April 19, 2023 (GLOBE NEWSWIRE) -- FTI Consulting, Inc. FCN today announced the continued expansion of its business transformation capabilities in Europe with the appointment of aviation and human capital management expert Jasper Schrijver as a Senior Managing Director in the firm's Corporate Finance & Restructuring segment.
-He joins with a team of three professionals, who add further depth to FTI Consulting's bench of business transformation experts in Europe, the Middle East and Africa ("EMEA").
+/EIN News/ -- AMSTERDAM, April 19, 2023 (GLOBE NEWSWIRE) -- FTI Consulting, Inc. (NYSE: FCN) today announced the continued expansion of its business transformation capabilities in Europe with the appointment of aviation and human capital management expert Jasper Schrijver as a Senior Managing Director in the firm’s Corporate Finance & Restructuring segment.
+He joins with a team of three professionals, who add further depth to FTI Consulting’s bench of business transformation experts in Europe, the Middle East and Africa (“EMEA”).

 Mr. Schrijver, who is based in Amsterdam, will be part of the global Aviation practice and will lead the firm’s European human capital offering, expanding FTI Consulting’s ability to provide seamless, sector-focused services to clients around the world.
 Joining with Mr. Schrijver are Senior Director Christopher Jacobi, who is based in London, and Director Elena Zhiguleva and Senior Consultant Vikashini Kumar, who will be based in Amsterdam.